Disability, Employment

 Sharon’s employer, Nat Byron from Nat’s Café

-Social Futures Local Area Coordination Program assists people with disability to access the NDIS program, and to have greater choice and control over their lives.
+Social Futures Local Area Coordination Program assists people with disability to access the NDIS, and to have greater choice and control over their lives.

 Using her NDIS plan